eclipse-tractusx/sig-infra/.github/ISSUE_TEMPLATE/support-create-a-new-fork.md

 ---
-name: '🔱 Support: Create a new Fork in the Catena-X organisation'
+name: '🔱 Support: Create a new fork in the Catena-X NG organisation'
 about: If you need a new fork from Tractus-X into Catena-X NG
 title: 'GitHub: New fork '
 labels: support